FoxUSA/OpenNote/docs/Upgrade.md

 # How to upgrade

+//TODO

+If you have an issue with the html use https://domchristie.github.io/turndown/ to convert

 ##Upgrading from 14.xx(Locomotive) to 15.07.01
 All you need to do is merge your existing deployment with the release folder while keeping your config files (`openNote\openNote.config.js` and `\Service\Config.php`).
 Make sure to backup your old folder and database.